 'Against all odds' is a phrase I can too easily relate.

-I look at my life and cannot help but feel blessed because, "Wow, I am still here...despite a ton of adversity."
+"Wow, I am still here...despite a ton of adversity."
 There are many factors that lay a foundation for disease--it is rarely just one.
-However, in my case, I had blow after blow.
-Any one of the individual blows had the potential to do a lot of damage to my physical and emotional body; therefore, the cumulative blows placed me at a much greater risk for disease and made the act of recovery much more difficult.
-While some of my physicians (including leading experts in Crohn's disease) predicted decades ago that I would lose all of my intestines if I didn't die of sepsis beforehand, I forged ahead, "against all odds."
-After I found my voice in my own healing and a fusion of approaches that represented my individual healing wheel, I didn't progressively worsen (also a prediction by some of my physicians): My quality of life improved.
+In my case, I had many knockouts, starting in childhood.
+Any one of the knockouts had the potential to do a lot of damage to my physical and emotional body.
+Therefore, the cumulative blows placed me at a much greater risk for disease and made the act of recovery much more difficult.
+I forged ahead, "against all odds."
+After I found my voice in my own healing and a fusion of approaches that represented my individual healing wheel, I didn't progressively worsen (a prediction of many physicians).
+My quality of life improved.
 Arriving at this point was not possible without honest reflection on my history.
 It was within my own history that I started to find solutions to my problems as well as an understanding of why I was so sick.
-I had to go back into my history and ask questions starting with my life in my mother's womb.
-It wasn't pretty, it wasn't easy, but it was up to me to get to know "me."
+It wasn't easy, but it was up to me to get to know "me."
 I had to be clear that this process wasn't about BLAMING--it was about me taking responsibility for my life and learning how to be an expert on me.
 It was an EMPOWERING PROCESS.

 Life in the womb

 The foundation for a disease process began before I was even born.
-I had my first home in my mother's womb.
-This was a good home--my mom ate well and received prenatal care.
-But while this home kept me physically safe and prepared me to enter the world, there were things happening in my environment that still placed me at risk even while I was in the womb.
-Stress causes chemical reactions in the body.
-Stress hormones are shared between the mother and the infant in the womb in much the same way as food.
-Therefore, when my mom was stressed, I also experienced a surge of stress hormones .
 Studies confirm that even while in the womb, an infant's nervous system, brain development, and immune system are impacted by the mother's response to her environment.
 After all, the infant begins to learn about the environment through his/her mother's perceptions and visceral responses.
 Therefore part of getting to know "me" meant acknowledging that before I was even born, I was exposed to stress and learned responses to the environment that began shaping the way my brain and body were programmed.

 Trauma is damaging on many levels

 There is no doubt in my mind that the stress in my environment hurt me in ways that were difficult to see on the surface.
 Instead these stressors silently burrowed and trapped themselves in my cells and psyche, gradually weakening my body.
-My parents had their fair share of adversity which contributed to a stressful environment: high-conflict, poverty, and economic instability.
-These stressors had some impact on me while in my mother's womb AND continued to impact me once I was born.
-I witnessed domestic violence and suffered from physical and emotional abuse.
 I learned at a young age to FEAR my environment, protect myself, hide my feelings, and to disconnect from my body.
 Fear feeds the stress response in the body and I marinated in stress hormones.
 These stress hormones were harmful to my immune system and my fight-or-flight response stole energy away from vital growth and development.

 Casey's Explanatory Model for autoimmune disease